If You Only KNew

 Below are snippets from some of the interviews.
 Portraits are included for many, but it wasn't anything I required to be a part of this.
 In fact one person used a different name to help preserve their anonymity.
-Also are the visual analogy photographs that I created for each person, reflecting my creative interpretation to the answer to “what does your mental illness feel like?”
+There are also visual analogy photographs that I created for each person, reflecting my creative interpretation to the answer to “what does your mental illness feel like?”

 Bella, age 12

 Bella is an articulate, deep-thinking, and mesmerizing teenager who “wanted to be part of this photo essay so that others could better understand mental illness. . . .
 We are all different.
 Different maladies.
 Different things that go right and wrong.
 But you always have to try to understand others, because maybe one day it might happen to you.”

 How does Bella's mental illness feel?
 “Kind of like static or moving pixels.
 A sense of strangeness or something wrong.
 Like fuzzy and confusing, nothing seems real.
 I go to my own mind and sometimes get trapped there.”
 She says one of the hardest things to explain is when it feels like something or someone is out to get her, even though no one is.

 Gary, age 66

 On a bad day, especially in the past, Gary described his mental illness as “feeling like a constant storm over him, with impending death and disaster, always looking for the worst” in situations he faced.

 His advice to others living with mental illness is to “look ahead, go forward not backwards, there is life ahead.
 Do your medication.
 Don't stop because you think you're cured.
 Find someone to talk to that you can 'get your ya-yas out.’”

 To those unfamiliar with mental illness, Gary says “people that have mental illness, there's a difference between mental illness and retardation.
 There' s a difference.
 The more you pick on a person with a mental illness, the more they put themselves down.
 We're human, too.”